Order before 13:00

 The solar module converts sunlight into electrical energy, direct voltage and direct current (DC).
 A charge regulator limits the rate at which voltages and currents generated by the solar module are added or drawn from a battery (bank) and supplied to appliances.
 An on-board battery stores the electrical energy so that it can also be used when no solar energy is available, e.g. at night.
 The DC appliances are either supplied by the solar power system directly or the battery.
 If required, an inverter can be used to generate an alternating current (AC) from the battery and used to operate 230 V appliances.

 Installing a solar system on a boat is a simple DIY job.
-In just three steps you will have an additional energy source that automatically converts the sun's energy into electricity that can be stored in the battery or used in your boat's electrical system, without any further action on your part.
+In just three steps you will have an additional energy source that automatically converts the suns energy into power that can be stored in the battery or used in your boat's electrical system, without any further action on your part.

 Do not underestimate the importance of this third point.
 It could be the only difficult part of the whole installation project and so is worth dedicating more time and attention to it.
 This is because the wires coming from the solar module must be properly sealed from the outside and routed to the regulator below deck with sufficient strain relief.
 Sometimes tight spaces or places that are difficult to access are a particular challenge here.